 If you are using a third-party service which sends you TIFF files by email, and are having problems viewing their attachments, please try to get help from the owner of that service, rather than us (even if they specifically recommend using AlternaTIFF).

 Because the TIFF file you are viewing contains only a single page.
 AlternaTIFF can display (or print, or save) multiple pages if and only if the TIFF file contains multiple pages.
-Some web sites, such as the USPTO site, present multi-page documents as many separate single-page TIFF files, rather than a single multi-page TIFF file, so AlternaTIFF's multi-page features cannot be used.
+Some web sites present multi-page documents as many separate single-page TIFF files, rather than a single multi-page TIFF file, so AlternaTIFF's multi-page features cannot be used.

 The only solutions are for the web site to change its ways and start offering multi-page TIFF files, or for someone to write a special utility to automate the process of downloading and combining files from that particular web site.
 Because every web site is different, it's not possible to write a single utility that will work for all web sites.
 Also, be aware that some web sites have an Acceptable Use Policy that forbids this type of automation.